-In the area surrounding Georges Mills Village, the Residential District begins at a point where the Towns of Sunapee, New London, and Springfield meet and goes southerly along the New London/Sunapee town line to the northerly shore of Lake Sunapee, thence northwesterly to the northerly intersection of Route 11 and Jobs Creek Road, thence northwesterly to the end of Meadow Brook Road, thence northerly to the Springfield town line at point 600' westerly of Stony Brook Road, thence along the Sunapee/Springfield town line easterly to the point of beginning.
-This district includes all lands within the area described above with the exception of the Village-Commercial and Village-Residential areas described above.
+In the area surrounding Georges Mills Village, the Residential District begins at a point where the Towns of Sunapee, New London, and Springfield meet and goes southerly along the New London/Sunapee town line to the northerly shore of Lake Sunapee, thence northwesterly to the northerly intersection of Route 11 and Jobs Creek Road, thence northwesterly to the end of Meadow Brook Road, thence northerly to the Springfield town line at a point 600' westerly of Stony Brook Road, thence along the Sunapee/Springfield town line easterly to the point of beginning.
+This district includes all the lands within the area described above with the exception of the above with the exception of the Village-Commercial, Georges Mills Village-Commercial and Village-Residential areas described above.
+(Amended 3/12/2024)